Hurricane Katrina forced changes at FEMA. Trump is rolling them back

 Now, the Trump administration is reversing some of those reforms, as it cuts billions of dollars from disaster preparedness programs and even considers eliminating FEMA altogether.
 The administration says it is eliminating wasteful federal spending and giving states more responsibility to respond to major disasters.

-In a letter to Congress this week, 181 current and former FEMA employees warned that the Trump administration has undercut the agency's readiness to respond to large-scale disasters like Katrina.
+In a letter to Congress on Monday, nearly 200 current and former FEMA employees warned that the Trump administration has undercut the agency's readiness to respond to large-scale disasters like Katrina.

+The next day, more than a dozen employees who signed the letter were placed on administrative leave, according to a statement by the advocacy group Stand Up for Science, which hosted a public version of the employees' letter to Congress on its website and spoke directly with those employees.

+Cuts to FEMA are "already having a catastrophic effect on national safety," says Jennifer Forester, a FEMA analyst who signed the letter and was placed on administrative leave on Tuesday evening.
+Most of the current FEMA workers who signed the letter did so anonymously.
+Forester was one of about three dozen to sign her name publicly, a choice she made because she felt it would make the concerns in the letter harder to dismiss.

 "It is not surprising that some of the same bureaucrats who presided over decades of inefficiency are now objecting to reform," wrote Daniel Llargués, FEMA's acting press secretary, in a statement to NPR.
 "Change is always hard.
 It is especially for those invested in the status quo.
 But our obligation is to survivors, not to protecting broken systems."